Mars 1M No.1: Scientific Instruments

-Television Imaging System and Spectroreflectometer were removed due to mass constraints.
+Television Imaging System, UV Spectrometer and Spectroreflectometer were removed due to mass constraints.

+A "possibly apocryphal story" states that after being removed from the spacecraft, the Spectroreflectometer failed to detect life.

 End of mission

-It was determined that during the course of the second stage of flight, resonant vibration in the third stage of the rocket caused the malfunction of a gyroscope and it damaged the attitude control system of the carrier rocket.
-Following this issue, the horizon sensor disconnected from the booster and the rocket descended from its normal flight path angle.
-As a consequence the rocket's third stage was commanded to stop ignition after five minutes of flight.
+It was determined that during the course of the second stage of flight, at T+309.9 seconds, a resonant vibration in the third stage of the rocket caused the malfunction of a gyroscope and it damaged the attitude control system of the carrier rocket.
+Following this issue, the horizon sensor disconnected from the booster and the rocket descended from its normal flight path angle by 7° in pitch.
+As a consequence, the rocket's third stage was commanded to stop ignition after five minutes and 24 seconds of flight.
 During this stage the spacecraft flew to an altitude of 120 km before re-entry.
-Thereafter, the spacecraft re-entered and disintegrated in LEO and its debris fell over Siberia 4,800 km down range.
+Thereafter, the spacecraft re-entered the atmosphere and disintegrated with its debris falling over Siberia 4,800 km down range.
 It failed to achieve low Earth orbit.